payu-india/CMS-Chatbot/docs/getting started/payu-dashboard/generate-merchant-key-and-salt-on-payu-dashboard.md

 * **key**: The API key that you must use for all payment requests.
 * **Salt-32 bit**: The Salt, v1 is the 32-character string that you must use to generate a hash and further post the hash along with parameters when posting a payment request with PayU.
-* **Salt-256 bit**: The Salt, v2 that you must use to generate a hash and further post the hash along with parameters when posting a payment request with PayU.

 > 📘 Note:
 >